makiato/makiatobackup.github.io/_posts/2016-05-03-digital-thinking.md

 Digital presents an opportunity to organisations to re-visit and digitise their businesses in the light of new trends and technologies.
 It is up to organisations to take this opportunity as a chance to create something better or something awesome.
 Are you just trying to automate your existing processes?
 Or just re-creating the same experience on different screens?

-If you are truly set out for creating the awesome, the basic and lasting question for you to answer is: &#8220;what is the awesome experience?”
-How can you create the differentiating experience hitting the bullseye &#8211; not what you preconceived as the best &#8211; for your customers?
+If you are truly set out for creating the awesome, the basic and lasting question for you to answer is: &#8220;what is the awesome experience?â€� How can you create the differentiating experience hitting the bullseye &#8211; not what you preconceived as the best &#8211; for your customers?

-Here [Design Thinking](http://www.whatisdesignthinking.org/) can provide you proven methods for tackling complex unknowns and finding appealing – and sometimes unexpected &#8211; new solutions.
+Here [Design Thinking](http://www.whatisdesignthinking.org/) can provide you proven methods for tackling complex unknowns and finding appealing â€“ and sometimes unexpected &#8211; new solutions.

 Design Thinking has a number of definitions, here is the one from Tim Brown, whose name became synonymous with the concept:

 > Design thinking is a human-centered approach to innovation that draws from the designer&#8217;s toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.

-As Tim’s definition points out, design thinking is a reliable approach to innovation.
+As Timâ€™s definition points out, design thinking is a reliable approach to innovation.
 Having its history going back to early 1990s and involving people like [Hasso Platner](http://hpi.de/en/school-of-design-thinking.html), design thinking is not a prescriptive methodology.
 There are various design thinking implementation methods with similar process steps but with some nuances.
 [Here is a great article](https://experience.sap.com/skillup/introduction-to-design-thinking/) describing these methods, similarities and differences.

-I will take the approach defined by Stanford University’s Institute of Design (a.k.a. [d.school](https://dschool.stanford.edu/)) and try to explain how design thinking and digital transformation can go hand in hand to form Digital Thinking on the path for creating the awesome.
+I will take the approach defined by Stanford Universityâ€™s Institute of Design (a.k.a. [d.school](https://dschool.stanford.edu/)) and try to explain how design thinking and digital transformation can go hand in hand to form Digital Thinking on the path for creating the awesome.

 [<img class="aligncenter size-full wp-image-486" src="https://i1.wp.com/insights.zettamachine.com/wp-content/uploads/2016/05/dt_process.jpeg?resize=660%2C193&#038;ssl=1" alt="dt_process" width="660" height="193" data-recalc-dims="1" />](https://i1.wp.com/insights.zettamachine.com/wp-content/uploads/2016/05/dt_process.jpeg?ssl=1)